rriegel/tonejs-demo/README.md

 npm start
 ```

-4. Open the sepcified localhost port in your desired browser (localhost:3000)
+4. Open the specified localhost port in your desired browser (localhost:3000)

 5. Press the 'play' button to hear the result of the tone.js code!